Dixitkotak/translate-json-data/src/README.md

 Output:
 { "hello": { "Hello": "Ciao" }}

-this has made to only translate value , but not the property name. this has been  tasted with as larg as 15000 word json file.
+this has made to only translate value, but not the property name. this has been tasted with as large as a 15000-word JSON files.